Layng Martine Jr.: Early life

 While listening to the radio when working one summer as a house painter, Martine became convinced that he could write a song, despite the fact that he had no musical training and did not play any musical instrument.
-After writing his first song he had the temerity to look up established record publishers in the New York phone book, take a subway from school and present himself unannounced.
-His song was declined, but executives were helpful in providing advice and other contacts.
-After college he worked for an advertising firm on Madison Avenue, but in his free time he wrote songs.
+After writing his first song, he had the temerity to look up established record publishers in the New York phone book, take a subway from school to visit them, and present himself unannounced.
+They declined the song, but the executives were helpful in providing advice and some contacts.
+After college he worked for an advertising firm on Madison Avenue, but continued to write songs in his free time.